-Where a result for 2017 is not shown, this is because the question was either new this year, or the question wording and/or the response categories have been changed.
-It is therefore not possible to compare the results as we do not know if any change is caused by alterations in the survey instrument, or variation in a trust's performance.
+Where a result for 2018 is not shown, this is either because the question was new this year, or the question wording and / or the response categories have been changed.
+Where the question wording or response options were modified, it is not possible to compare the results because any score change could be caused by alterations in the survey instrument, rather than variation in a trust's performance.

-Comparisons are also not able to be shown if a trust has merged with other trusts since the 2017 survey, or if a trust committed a sampling error in 2017.
+Comparisons are also not able to be shown if a trust has merged with other trusts since the 2018 survey, or if a trust committed a sampling error in 2018.